 Red Flags That Can Derail DSCR Loan Qualification

 A strong DSCR isn’t enough if red flags arise.
-Mitigate these to boost DSCR loan eligibility:
+Mitigate these to boost how to qualify for a DSCR loan successfully:

 1. Low DSCR

-A DSCR below 1.0 indicates insufficient income, a major hurdle for DSCR loan qualification.
+A DSCR below 1.0 indicates insufficient income, a major hurdle in how to qualify for a DSCR loan.

 Solutions:

-• Increase Rents: Raise rents to boost NOI.
+- Increase Rents: Raise rents to boost NOI, helping how to qualify for a DSCR loan.

 2. High Vacancy Rates